not-duckie/natas_solutions/README.md

 # Natas Solutions
-This is unorganized at the moment i will rename the scripts and organise it better in the future.
-I will also update all the methodology and tricks used for the solution.
-I have added the proper solutions to level 1 to 10 more to come soon
+1. I have added 1 to 12 level solutions of natas, will add more